-Waikanae Funeral Home Ltd (WFH) takes your privacy seriously, and WFH (“we”, “us”, “our”, etc) are committed to protecting your personal information.
+PFPNZ takes your privacy seriously, and PFPNZ (“we”, “us”, “our”, etc.) are committed to protecting your personal information.
 We recognise the importance of keeping your personal information confidential and secure.

 Personal information is information by which you may be identified directly, or which has the capacity to identify you.

-We also work with other service providers so that we can provide our Services to you.
+PFPNZ is in the business of providing death care and pet loss related services (Services).
+We also work with other service providers so that we can provide the Services to you.

-We collect, hold, use and disclose personal information about you in the course of carrying out our businesses, including providing our Services.
+We collect, hold, use and disclose personal information about you in the course of carrying out our business, including providing the Services.

 Depending on your interactions with us, the personal information that we may collect, and hold includes: